The Strategy That Your Framework Cannot See

 The Neuroscience of Strategic Decision-Making

-High-demand cognitive work produces measurably higher concentrations of glutamate in the lateral prefrontal cortex compared to low-demand work.
-Glutamate is the brain's primary excitatory neurotransmitter.
-When it accumulates at synaptic contacts faster than the brain's clearance mechanisms can remove it, it prevents normal prefrontal cortex activation and impairs cognitive control.
+High-demand cognitive work produces measurably higher concentrations of glutamate — the brain’s primary excitatory chemical — in the prefrontal cortex compared to low-demand work.
+When glutamate accumulates faster than the brain’s clearance mechanisms can remove it, it prevents normal prefrontal activation and impairs cognitive control.

 The behavioral consequence is precisely what executives experience but cannot explain: a preference for low-effort, high-reward actions over complex deliberate choices.
 They default to the familiar, the conservative, and the expedient.
-For a Miami real estate executive reviewing term sheets at four o'clock after eight hours of strategic meetings, this is not laziness — it is neurochemistry.
-This glutamate accumulation is cleared primarily during sleep, not through brief rest or coffee.
+For a Miami real estate executive reviewing term sheets at four o’clock after eight hours of strategic meetings, this is not laziness — it is neurochemistry.
+This glutamate accumulation, cleared primarily during sleep, is not resolved through brief rest or coffee.

 Cognitive control originates from the active maintenance of goal-relevant representations in the prefrontal cortex, which provides bias signals to other brain structures guiding activity along task-appropriate neural pathways.
-The dorsolateral prefrontal cortex is the circuit that allows an executive to hold a strategic objective in mind while filtering irrelevant information, suppressing automatic responses, and sequencing deliberate actions toward goal attainment.
+The dorsolateral prefrontal cortex, the circuit allowing strategic focus, allows an executive to hold a strategic objective in mind while filtering irrelevant information, suppressing automatic responses, and sequencing deliberate actions toward goal attainment.

 Decision Fatigue and the Judicial Evidence